Alexdev68/sorting_algorithms/README.md

 8. Heap sort
 Write a function that sorts an array of integers in ascending order using the Heap sort algorithm

+9. Radix sort
+Write a function that sorts an array of integers in ascending order using the Radix sort algorithm

+10. Bitonic sort
+Write a function that sorts an array of integers in ascending order using the Bitonic sort algorithm

+11. Quick Sort - Hoare Partition scheme
+Write a function that sorts an array of integers in ascending order using the Quick sort algorithm

+12. Dealer
+Write a function that sorts a deck of cards.